Notes

 Stevie Wonder Superstition

 At the minute, to me it feels a bit too close to horoscopes than I am comfortable with, no offense to any psychics and mediums that might be reading this post.
-I find myself craving for the unambiguity of if statements, variables and of course async/await. #
+I find myself craving for the unambiguity of if statements, for loops, variables and of course async/await. #

 2025/05/25 #